 On September 1, 2000, Brookhill-Wilk 1, LLC ("Wilk") filed a lawsuit in the United States District Court for the Southern District of New York (Case No. 00 Civ.
 6599 (NRB)) alleging that by making, using, selling or offering for sale our da Vinci Surgical System, we are infringing U.S. Patent Nos.
 5,217,003 and 5,368,015 in willful disregard of Wilk's patent rights.
 These patents concern methods and devices for "remote" surgery.
-In March 2001, Wilk withdrew its assertion of the '015 patent against Intuitive, leaving only the '003 patent at issue in the suit.
-If we lose Wilk's suit against us, it will hurt our competitive position, may be costly to us and may prevent us from selling our products.
+In March 2001, Wilk withdrew its assertion of infringement of the '015 patent against Intuitive, leaving only the '003 patent at issue in the suit.
+On November 8, 2001, the District Court granted summary judgment of noninfringement of the '003 patent in our favor and dismissed Wilk's complaint.
+This ruling terminates in our favor all substantive liability issues in the litigation unless Wilk chooses to appeal the summary judgment to the U.S. Court of Appeals for the Federal Circuit.
+If the District Court's decision is appealed, we believe the summary judgment of noninfringement will be upheld by the appellate court.
+However, litigation is unpredictable and we may not prevail on appeal.
+If we lose an appeal and ultimately Wilk's suit against us, it will hurt our competitive position, may be costly to us and may prevent us from selling our products.
 In addition, if we lose the patent suit, we may need to obtain from Wilk a license to this technology if we are to continue to market our products that have been found to infringe Wilk's patents.
 This license could be expensive, which could seriously harm our business.
-We believe that we have multiple meritorious defenses in this action.
-However, litigation is unpredictable and we may not prevail with any of these defenses.
-If Wilk is successful in its suit against us and is unwilling to grant us a license, we may be required to stop selling our products that are found to infringe Wilk's patents unless we can redesign them so they do not infringe Wilk's patents, which we may be unable to do.
-In addition, if we lose the patent suit, we could be required to pay Wilk damages, including treble damages, which could be substantial and harm our financial position.
+We continue to believe that we have multiple meritorious defenses in this action.
+In addition, if Wilk is successful in its suit against us and is unwilling to grant us a license, we may be required to stop selling our products that are found to infringe Wilk's patents unless we can redesign them so they do not infringe Wilk's patents, which we may be unable to do.
+If we lose the patent suit, we could also be required to pay Wilk damages, including treble damages, which could be substantial and harm our financial position.